 in household chores: yes, yes, it's true!
 The study Flow Across Adulthood showed that 2.8% of participants reported experiencing flow doing household chores...
 (Okay, that's not very many.)

-Seeking to reach the zone is not just a question of performance, it is also a way of fully inhabiting the present.
-Mihály Csíkszentmihályi shared his theory of flow a TED talk in 2004, which he titled Flow, the secret to happiness.
-In this optimal state of consciousness, we give our best, but above all, we feel our best!
+Seeking to reach the zone is not just a question of performance, it is also a way of fully inhabiting the present moment.
+Mihály Csíkszentmihályi shared his theory in his 2004 TED Talk, Flow: The Secret to Happiness.
+In this optimal state of consciousness, we give the best of ourselves, but above all, we feel our best!

-👉 Also read: 6 anti-stress activities to decompress
+👉 Also read: 6 anti-stress activities to unwind

-Each person has their own gateway to the flow state flow running along the waterfront, playing the harmonica, or aligning Excel cells—the important thing is to find the ones that resonate with you.
-A 2022 study reports that 15% of people have never experienced flow.
+Each person has their own gateway to the flow state: running along the waterfront, playing the harmonica, or aligning Excel cells—the important thing is to find the ones that resonate with you.
+A 2022 study reports that 15% of people have never had this experience.
 Is that you too?
 Here are a few keys to inviting flow to knock on your door:

 -